It's Time to Cut SD's Food Tax

 *Historic note, recent history:

-Over the past 18 years you have been paying higher tax on your groceries in order to make it possible for South Dakota to tax online sales.
+Over the past 20 years you have been paying higher tax on your groceries in order to make it possible for South Dakota to tax online sales.
 Back in 2003, tax rules were changed to follow "sales tax streamlining" rules to allow for taxing online sales, but the collateral damage was an increase in the food tax, only food.
 Some legislators said back then that they would cut the food tax when the state finally receives this new revenue.
 Now South Dakota is receiving millions in revenue from taxing online sakes.
 So by now the legislature should have recognized the sacrifice that grocery shoppers have made for this and should have started reducing the food tax.
 Some tried.
-A bill in the 2022 state legislature passed the House by a vote of 47-22.
-But alas!
-The bill died in the Senate 9-22.
+But helpful bills have not made it through the Legislature

 Below is a one-page handout that tells why food tax should get the first sales tax cut.